PGCE in Science Partnership (Biology, Chemistry or Physics)

 - Demonstrate an interest and involvement in the lives and development of young people

-- Have GCSE English and Mathematics at Grade C or above
+- Have GCSE English and Mathematics at Grade C or above (or equivalent)

 - This does not exclude candidates who have non-standard qualifications, e.g. access routes into higher education - each application will be judged on its own merits.